Revolt of Abd al-Salam

 Abd al-Salam's revolt (Tāwāyēn Abd al-Salam) was an early 19th century uprising against the Sokoto Caliphate led by Abd al-Salam of Kware, a Ba-Are Hausa scholar and one of the principal disciples of Shehu Usman dan Fodio, founder of the Caliphate.
 Taking place between 1817 and 1818, soon after Usman's death, the revolt was among the most serious internal challenges faced by his successor, Muhammad Bello.
 Although it began as a dispute over the distribution of territories following Usman's 1812 division of authorities, the conflict exposed broader tensions within the Caliphate leadership, including rivalry among the Fodiawa, ethnic divisions between Hausa and Fulani elites, and differing interpretations of religious and political legitimacy and justice.

-Abd al-Salam had been among the few non-Fulani commanders in Usman's jihad and played an important role in events leading to up tp it, notably the Gobir attack on Gimbana, the settlement he founded after performing his own hijra from Gobir.
+Abd al-Salam had been among the few non-Fulani commanders in Usman's jihad and played an important role in events leading to up to it, notably the Gobir attack on Gimbana, the settlement he founded after performing his own hijra from Gobir.
 The Gobirawa assault on Gimbana, and the jihadists' intervention to release its captives, is often cited as the event that triggered Usman's jihad in 1804.
 Following the establishment of the Caliphate, Usman's 1812 division of territories assigned Abd al-Salam seven villages in Gwandu, far smaller than those given to Fulani leaders.
 Dissatisfied, he attempted to expand his influence by force, leading to his reassignment to Kware under Bello's supervision.
 This deepened Abd al-Salam's resentment and later formed the basis of his accusation that Bello had treated him and other Hausa unfairly.